India and weapons of mass destruction: Sea-based ballistic missiles

 The Indian Navy has developed two sea-based delivery systems for nuclear weapons, completing Indian ambitions for a nuclear triad, which may have been deployed in 2015.

-The first is a submarine-launched system consisting of at least four 6,000 tonne (nuclear-powered) ballistic missile submarines of the Arihant class.
+The first is a submarine-launched system consisting of at least four 6,000-tonne (nuclear-powered) ballistic missile submarines of the Arihant class.
 The first vessel, INS Arihant, was commissioned in August 2016.
 She is the first nuclear-powered submarine to be built by India.
 A CIA report claimed that Russia provided technological aid to the naval nuclear propulsion program.
 The submarines will be armed with up to 12 Sagarika (K-15) missiles armed with nuclear warheads.
 Sagarika is a submarine-launched ballistic missile with a range of 700 km.
-This missile has a length of 8.5 meters, weighs seven tonnes and can carry a pay load of up to 500 kg.
+This missile has a length of 8.5 meters, weighs seven tonnes and can carry a pay load of up to 50 kg.
 Sagarika has already been test-fired from an underwater pontoon, but now DRDO is planning a full-fledged test of the missile from a submarine and for this purpose may use the services of the Russian Navy.
 India's DRDO is also working on a submarine-launched ballistic missile version of the Agni-III missile, known as the Agni-III SL.
 According to Indian defence sources, the Agni-III SL will have a range of 3500 km.
 The new missile will complement the older and less capable Sagarika submarine-launched ballistic missiles.
 However, the Arihant class ballistic missile submarines will be only capable of carrying a maximum of four Agni-III SL.

-The second is a ship-launched system based around the short range ship-launched Dhanush ballistic missile (a variant of the Prithvi missile).
+The second is a ship-launched system based around the short-range ship-launched Dhanush ballistic missile (a variant of the Prithvi missile).
 It has a range of around 300 km.
-In the year 2000 the missile was test-fired from INS Subhadra (a Sukanya class patrol craft).
+In the year 2000, the short-range missile was test-fired from INS Subhadra (a Sukanya class patrol craft).
 INS Subhadra was modified for the test and the missile was launched from the reinforced helicopter deck.
 The results were considered partially successful.
 In 2004, the missile was again tested from INS Subhadra and this time the results were reported successful.
 In December 2005 the missile was tested again, but this time from the destroyer INS Rajput.
 The test was a success with the missile hitting the land based target.

+Question over thermonuclear capability

+There is not enough public information to determine if India possesses either multiple-stage thermonuclear weapons or boosted fission weapons.
+On 11 May 1998, India announced that it had detonated a two-stage thermonuclear bomb with a yield of 45 kilotons in its Operation Shakti tests ("Shakti-I", specifically, in Sanskrit the word 'Shakti' means power).
+However, due to subsequent statements by involved scientists, the low device yield, and the nature of underground testing, it remains unclear if Shakti-I had any thermonuclear yield.
+Based on this, it is unclear if India weaponized two-stage thermonuclear bombs for deployment.
+These questions continue to affect Indian nuclear weapons policy with regard to the possibility of future testing.